 Permission to publish and copyright

 Authors are required to sign the Permission to Publish Agreement, in which the first publication rights for the contribution to be published by the SAIMM or presented at an SAIMM meeting are strictly reserved by the Southern African Institute of Mining and Metallurgy.
 Reproduction of material, as long as it is for non-commercial purposes, is permitted, and indeed encouraged, provided there is full acknowledgement of the source.

 The author is the owner of the copyright in the contribution.

 Preparation and submission of contributions

-Authors should submit their papers in electronic format.
-Papers must be written in ‘UK English’, with spelling that conforms to the style of the Oxford English Dictionary.
+Authors must write the paper in ‘UK English’, with spelling that conforms to the style of the Oxford English Dictionary.